rajington/aws-lambda-zombie-workshop/README.md

 ## Lab 6 - Amazon Echo Integration

-During the zombie apocalypse, sometimes it's useful to research or communicate while keeping your hands free.
+During the zombie apocalypse, sometimes you need to communicate while keeping your hands free.
 Sometimes you just need someone to talk to.
 In this section, you'll recruit Alexa to fight on the side of the living.

+> This lab is significantly longer because it evolves a simple skill into something much more complex.
+If you're just interested in the final product you can use the final intent schema, sample utterances, custom slot, and lambda handler in the [Alexa folder](/Alexa).

+> The lab focuses on minimizing the amount of code to consider instead of properly handling all errors, covering all cases, or writing proper, maintainable, and compartmentalized code.
+Some sections will also have a section for approaches to expand functionality.

+> Additionally, this skill could be written better using Node.js libraries like [`request`](https://github.com/request/request) but that would add to the complexity.
+There are also Alexa frameworks such as [`alexa-app`](https://github.com/matt-kruse/alexa-app) and [`alexa-annotations`](https://github.com/cameronhunter/alexa-annotations) for Node.js or [`flask-ask`](https://github.com/johnwheeler/flask-ask) for Python.

 ### Using the Echo Simulator